 You’ve worked hard on your research, so when it’s time to submit your work for publication, don’t forget to check the publication requirements for Western blots for each journal.
-There are almost 3,000 publications worldwide featuring Azure Biosystems products (a rolling list of publications can be found here).
-The imagers and systems from Azure Biosystems deliver the quality journals are asking for (Figure 1), but image capture is only the beginning.
+With over 3,000 publications worldwide featuring our products, you could say our users know a thing or two about publishing.
+The imagers and systems from Azure Biosystems deliver the quality journals are asking for, but image capture is only the beginning.
 When capturing images of gels and Western blots, it is imperative to record relevant information to ensure an image meets the requirements for journal publication.

 General publication requirements for Western blots and gels